jhonnymertz/spring-angular-integration/README.md

 ### Notes

 * It's only an example/demonstration and does not aim to be used for production projects.
 Use it to learn about the technologies used.
-* Despite there are many different technogies involved, this project focus on Spring Security and Angular integration;
+* Despite there are many different technologies involved, this project focus on Spring Security and Angular integration;